JunjieJie/CSS-Styling-and-JS/README.md

-# CSS-Styling-and-JS
+# Background changer (CSS & JS)
-Javascript with CSS styling
+Changes the background of the browser with a button